TelecomParistoc/i2cInterfaceGenerator/README.md

   - *gen_code* : boolean indicating whether to generate code for this entry.
 Set it to false if you want to write it yourself.

+**Note:** Never leave an empty node.
+If you don't want to specify this element, simply don't put the sub-node.

 ## Output
 The generator can build up to three different files:
  - a **spec** file, in markdwon, describing the interface.
 Useful to keep your